piotrszyma/teststate/README.md

 ## How to use this library?

+Use `testState` method when your test state is built from some complex types / factory methods.

 ```ts
 // (1) import testState method from teststate module.
 import { testState } from "teststate";